AuburnSounds/Dplug/README.md

 ## Current features

-- Creating VST 2.4 plugins on Windows Vista or later, and Mac OS X 10.7 or later, 32-bit and 64-bit
+- Creating VST 2.4 plugins for Windows, macOS, and Linux, for 32-bit and 64-bit
 - Creating Audio Unit v2 plugins for Mac OS X, 32-bit and 64-bit
 - Comes with basic music DSP algorithms
 - Comes with a number of `tools` to make plugin creation faster (bundling, color correction, regression tests, performance tests)